 With time moving on, more and more tourists discover Porto.
 Make sure you come here before it gets too busy.

+The main highlight of Porto is, quite obviously, tasting a real Port wine.
+There are numerous wineries in the area.
+You can even take a cruise to the wineries.
 Make sure you wander along the rivers bench and take some photos of the Dom Luís I Bridge.

 Good to know: There is a small cable car bringing you from the bottom of Dom Luís I Bridge up.
 In my opinion, it’s not worth it the money.

-23. Lyon (the better Paris?)
+22. Lyon (the better Paris?)